Full body restorations are carried out in-house.

-We also work very closely with C A Upton & Sons trimming – for superior quality interior trim works.
+We work very closely with C A Upton & Sons trimming – for superior quality interior trim works.

 Custom work is also carried out to your own specifications.